Review of the ecclesiastical court judgments during February 2017

 The Chancellor did not regard the altar in Wells Cathedral as a precedent: the Cathedral is not covered by the jurisdiction of the Consistory Court; in addition, he had seen no order from the Cathedrals Fabric Commission justifying the alteration.
 He also rejected the Petitioners submission that the decision of St Michael, Uffington and St Stephen’s, Walbrook ‘definitely imply that it is the ‘Eucharistic surface’ which is sacrosanct and not the space beneath, as long as that does not detract from the table being “kept in a sufficient and seemly manner”’.

 The Chancellor determined that the conversion of the altar into a chest of drawers would be in breach of Canon F2, which requires that ‘The table, as becomes the table of the Lord, shall be kept in a sufficient and seemly manner …’ He therefore refused to grant a faculty.
-[Link to judgment] [Back] [Top]
+[Back] [Top]

 Re St. Mary the Virgin Walsham Willows ECC SEI 1 The Petitioners proposed to install telecommunications antennae in the Grade I church.
 Permission was sought to enter into a licence under faculty with Net Coverage Solutions Ltd for a term of 20 years, reviewable every 5 years, in accordance with the draft licence submitted.
 The cost would be borne by the operator.